 According to Google, these changes were introduced to help relevant local businesses increase their visibility and drive more foot traffic.

-In their recent Performance Summit, Google announced the following features of the new Maps ads and has since made them hallmarks of their localized advertising program.
+Google announced the following features of the new Maps ads and has since made them hallmarks of their localized advertising program.

-Advertised locations on Google Maps will now show up as Promoted Pins, which are basically purple-colored location pins designed to stand out from the crowd of ordinary red pins.
+Advertised locations on Google Maps show up as Promoted Pins, which are pins designed to stand out from the crowd.

 Here is what Promoted Pins look like:

-The purple Promoted Pin will also be accompanied by the business’s logo, further helping it stand out and attract attention.
+Once selected, the pin will also be accompanied by the business’s logo or selected street image, further helping it stand out and attract attention.

 Users can tap on these Promoted Pins to reveal more information about the business and its products.

-Along with a purple pin, advertised local businesses on Google Maps can also show in-store promotions – like coupons and deals – right on their ad.
+Along with a promotional pin, advertised local businesses on Google Maps can also show in-store promotions – like coupons and deals – right on their ad.

 This is a great way for businesses to attract nearby customers browsing for similar products or services.
 In fact, you can even steal customers away from your competitors by offering an enticing discount!